The Clare Valley is fast becoming known for its Shiraz and Cabernets. Although famous for its Riesling, don’t despair if you prefer red wine.

 Reilly's Wines is located in an original stone and slate building, built by Hugh Reilly in 1856.
 This beautiful building is now utilised for a cellar door and restaurant, offering visitors fresh, locally produced food, matched with dry grown wines.

-Another favourite with wine lovers is boutique winery, Skillogale.
+Another favourite for wine lovers is boutique winery, Skillogalee.
 A father and son handcraft the wines with beautiful gardens surrounding the restaurant and cellar door.
 Sit on the verandah when the weather is good or huddle in by log fires when it’s not.